 For some time I have wanted to make this webpage available in some sort of offline form.
 While RSS was once the solution, there are now better ones.
 The answer may be in ebook form.

 After doing some initial runs and learning what works and what does not in books I am still making some adjustments to make certain everything is just right.
 This idea is an ambitious one.
 I had to upgrade Antthrush specifically for the book.
-I also rewrote some of the automation and HTML of the site too.
+I also rewrote the automation and HTML.

 Another issue, a big one, was the non‑standardised way that I use imagery on this site.
 This is unintentional.
 The way that my use of images has changed over time has caused this.
 Web standards changed, and later compression and high density displays changed things further.